MichaelBotha-Repos/All-Programming-Projects-and-Studies/README.md

 This repository contains various coding done whilst:
 1.)
 Fulfilling MSc in Computer Science study requirements 2.)
-Studying for the Python Certified Associate Prgrammer Certification 3.)
+Studying for the Python Certified Associate Programmer Certification 3.)
 Self-exploring

 Various languages have been explored namely: